 once a sheet was full we transferred them to this rack.
 Completely finished cake balls (decorated, trimmed of any excess coating, & placed in mini muffin cups) were placed in these large boxes.

 We completed all of the cake bites in five days.

 The blue cake bites were done in the first two days and the white cake bites took up the following two days.

 Piping, trimming, & boxing were finished the last day.

-If you have never made cake balls/pops, or have had issues (haven’t we all?!), I highly suggest you check out my tutorial.
+If you have never made cake balls/pops, or have had issues (haven’t we all?!), I highly suggest you check out my cake pop tutorial HERE.

 How many cake balls have you made for one occasion?!